Neuro-Logical/speech/SLT_2022/README.md

 * Recordings from both the data sets were resmapled to 16 kHz as required by the algorithms used for the feature extraction.
 To resample speech recordings to 16kHz, run the script: ```Data_Preprocessing/convert_to_16k.sh```.
 * Spoken responses were automatically transcribed using a pre-trained conformer CTC  model (https://huggingface.co/csukuangfj/icefall-asr-librispeech-conformer-ctc-jit-bpe-500-2021-11-09) for the Librispeech data set built on top of icefall (https://github.com/k2-fsa/icefall).
 Transcriptions were manually supervised and corrected when needed.
 An interactive notebook that can be used to extract speech transcript can be found in ```Data_Preprocessing/generate_transcripts.ipynb```.
 For each recording a transcription is generated in capital letters without punctuation marks.
 The steps to follow are:
--- (1) Prepare your data.
+  * Prepare your data.
 Please see https://lhotse.readthedocs.io/en/latest/corpus.html#adding-new-corpora for more information.
-You can find various recipes for different datasets in https://github.com/lhotse-speech/lhotse/tree/master/lhotse/recipes
+You can find various recipes for different datasets in https://github.com/lhotse-speech/lhotse/tree/master/lhotse/recipes.
--- (2) Follow https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/prepare.sh to extract features for your dataset
+  * Follow https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/prepare.sh to extract features for your dataset.
-  (3) Adapt https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/tdnn_lstm_ctc/asr_datamodule.py to your dataset
+  * Adapt https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/tdnn_lstm_ctc/asr_datamodule.py to your dataset.
-  (4) Train a model for your dataset.
-Please see https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/conformer_ctc/train.py
+  * Train a model for your dataset.
+Please see https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/conformer_ctc/train.py.
+For this step, we did not train but use a pretrained English model.
-  (5) Get alignments.
+  * Get alignments.
 Please see https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/conformer_ctc/ali.py

 ## 2) Feature Extraction